corda/corda/docs/source/running-hsm-cert-generator.rst

 :certificateType: Type of the certificate to be created.
 Allowed values are:
                   ROOT_CA, INTERMEDIATE_CA, NETWORK_MAP.

-:rootPrivateKeyPassword: Private key of the root certificate.

-:privateKeyPassword: Private key password to be used during the key generation process.

 :subject: X500Name formatted string to be used as the certificate public key subject.

 :validDays: Days number for certificate validity.